Hamiltonian Cycles in Simplicial and Supersolvable Hyperplane Arrangements: Supersolvable oriented matroids

-At last, outside of a fiber, the edges have only types in $\mA_0$.
+At last, outside of a fiber, the edges are only of types in $\mA_0$.
 The topes of $\mA_1$ do not change and $\epsilon_+$ regions have only other $\epsilon_+$ regions as neighbours, and the same is true for $\epsilon_-$ regions. \end{proof}

-\begin{proof}[Proof of \cref{thm:supersolvableishamiltonian}] We will argue mainly on the sign patterns of topes.
-The argument then carries over verbatimly from supersolvable arrangements to supersolvable oriented matroids.
+\begin{proof}[Proof of \cref{thm:supersolvableishamiltonian}] We mainly argue about the sign patterns of topes.
+The argument then carries over verbatim from supersolvable arrangements to supersolvable oriented matroids.

 Let $\mA$ be a supersolvable hyperplane arrangement.
 We prove the statement by induction on $n = \rk(\mA)$.
-For $n=2$, all hyperplane arrangements trivially have a Hamiltonian cycle.
+For $n=2$, all hyperplane arrangements trivially have a Hamiltonian cycle since their tope graphs are always just a cycle.

 Let $n>2$ and assume all supersolvable hyperplane arrangements with rank smaller than $n$ admit a Hamiltonian cycle in their tope graph.

 According to \cref{sszerlegung}, the subarrangement $\mA_0$ is supersolvable and of rank $(n-1)$.